ClearShare member guidelines.

 Membership responsibility amounts – Amounts needed to be paid by the member for medical costs that are not shareable with the ClearShare community.

 Membership update – A communication from the member to ClearShare providing any changes to the details of their membership information (ie: change of address, phone number, etc.).
 The change request or update may take up to three business days to complete.
-Once a representative of ClearShare approves the requested changes, the approved changes may go into effect on the monthly membership anniversary.

 Membership limitation – A specified medical condition for which medical needs arising from or associated with the condition are ineligible for reimbursement from the Benevolent Fund.
-An associated condition is one that is caused directly and primarily by the medical condition that is specifically ineligible.
+An associated condition is one that is caused directly and primarily by a medical condition that is specifically ineligible.
 The membership limitation will be issued during the application process and may be subject to medical record review.

 Member plan – A variety of sharing options are available with different annual maximums and sharing limits, as selected in writing on the membership application or enrollment portal and approved by ClearShare.

-Membership withdrawal – When a membership has been or will be canceled due to the submission of a Membership Cancellation Request Form, a violation of the ClearShare’s Statement of Beliefs, or non-receipt of a voluntary monthly contribution or annual membership fee for more than 10 days past the date such payment was due.
+Membership withdrawal – When a membership has been or will be canceled due to the submission of a Membership Cancellation Request Form, a violation of ClearShare’s Statement of Beliefs, or non-receipt of a voluntary monthly contribution or annual membership fee for more than 10 days past the date such payment was due.
 Such cancellation of membership is referred to as membership withdrawal.

 Monthly contributions – Monetary contribution given voluntarily and placed in the care of ClearShare by a member to maintain active membership and to be disbursed for the eligible needs of its members in accordance with the Member Guidelines.

 Need request – A request that is required to process medical needs for accidents, injuries, or medical conditions that result in medical costs.
-Need requests can be submitted to ClearShare: ClearShareHealth.org/need-request.
-The need request must be submitted to ClearShare within six (6) months of the need to be eligible for sharing.
+A member’s provider should submit Need Requests directly to ClearShare..
+The Need Request must be submitted to ClearShare within six (6) months of the need to be eligible for sharing.

 Non-affiliated provider – A non-network, licensed medical professional or facility as determined by ClearShare.